nanoframework/Samples/samples/Hosting/README.md

-# Hosting sample pack
+# 🌶️🌶️ - Hosting sample pack

 The .NET nanoFramework Generic Host provides convenience methods for creating [dependency injection (DI)](https://github.com/nanoframework/nanoFramework.DependencyInjection/tree/main) application containers with preconfigured defaults.

 ## Samples

 ### Generic Host application container sample

-[Simple](./Simple) shows how to create a very simple Generic Host object.
+[🌶️🌶️ - Simple](./Simple) shows how to create a very simple Generic Host object.

 ### Hardware sample

-[SlowBlink](./SlowBlink) shows how to create a Generic Host application container including gpio hardware.
+🌶️🌶️ - [SlowBlink](./SlowBlink) shows how to create a Generic Host application container including gpio hardware.
 Project sample will require a working led connected to a GPIO port.

 ### Sensor Queue sample

-[Sensor Queue](./SensorQueue) shows how to create a background queue to process sensor data using the Generic Host object.
+[🌶️🌶️ - Sensor Queue](./SensorQueue) shows how to create a background queue to process sensor data using the Generic Host object.

 ### Logging sample

-[Logging](./Logging) shows how to use extention methods to add logging to a Generic Host object.
+[🌶️🌶️ - Logging](./Logging) shows how to use extension methods to add logging to a Generic Host object.

 ## Building the samples